JRCSTU/CO2MPAS-TA/doc/tutorial.rst

 Synchronize time-series
 -----------------------
 If you have time-series not well synchronized and/or with different sampling rates, the model might fail.
-As aid tool, you may use the ``syncing`` tool to "synchronize" and "re-sample" your data.
+As an aid tool, you may use the ``syncing`` tool to "synchronize" and "re-sample" your data.
 To use the tool you should execute the following steps: